-The FDA required two post-approval studies as a condition for approval of our premarket approval application, or PMA application, for ReSure Sealant.
-The first post-approval study, identified as the Clinical PAS, was to confirm that ReSure Sealant can be used safely by physicians in a standard cataract surgery practice and to confirm the incidence of the most prevalent adverse ocular events identified in our pivotal study of ReSure Sealant in eyes treated with ReSure Sealant.
-We submitted the final study report of the Clinical PAS to the FDA in June 2016 and the FDA has confirmed the Clinical PAS has been completed.
-The second post-approval study, identified as the Device Exposure Registry, is intended to link to the Medicare database to ascertain if patients are diagnosed or treated for endophthalmitis within 30 days following cataract surgery and application of ReSure Sealant.
+The FDA required two post-approval studies as a condition for approval of our PMA application, for ReSure Sealant.
+The first post-approval study, identified as the Clinical PAS, was to enroll at least 598 patients to confirm that ReSure Sealant can be used safely by physicians in a standard cataract surgery practice and to confirm the incidence of the most prevalent adverse ocular events identified in our pivotal study of ReSure Sealant in eyes treated with ReSure Sealant.
+We submitted the final study report of the Clinical PAS to the FDA in June 2016, and the FDA has confirmed the Clinical PAS has been completed.
+The second post-approval study, identified as the Device Exposure Registry Study, is intended to link to the Medicare database to ascertain if patients are diagnosed or treated for endophthalmitis within 30 days following cataract surgery and application of ReSure Sealant.
+The Device Exposure Registry Study is required to include at least 4,857 patients.
 In December 2015, the CMS denied our application for a tracking or research code for ReSure Sealant commercial use.
-In cooperation with the FDA, we have identified another option for conducting this registry study while maintaining the objective for linking ReSure Sealant use to the Medicare database through a partnership with a third party.
-In July 2016, the FDA approved the Device Exposure Registry protocol, which should allow us to complete the study in one to two years.
+In July 2016, the FDA approved the Device Exposure Registry Study protocol.
 We are required to provide periodic reports to the FDA on the progress of this post-approval study until it is completed.
 We initiated enrollment in this study in December 2016 and submitted our first progress report to FDA in January 2017.
-Following review of the results from these post-approval studies, or if we are unable to complete the Device Exposure Registry, any concerns with respect to endophthalmitis that we are unable to address due to the lack of completion of the study.
-This would negatively affect our ability to commercialize ReSure Sealant.
+Due to difficulties in establishing an acceptable way to link ReSure Sealant to the Medicare database and lack of investigator interest, we have been unable to enroll trial sites and patients, collect patient data and report study data to the FDA.
+On October 18, 2018, we received a warning letter from the FDA, dated October 17, 2018, relating to our compliance with data collection and information reporting obligations in this study.
+We appealed the warning letter from the FDA.
+Following review of the results from these post-approval studies, or if we are unable to complete the Device Exposure Registry Study, any concerns with respect to endophthalmitis that we are unable to address due to the lack of completion of the study would negatively affect our ability to commercialize ReSure Sealant.